Dermal Fillers

 • Permanent: 2 years or more

-The most common dermal filler is Hyaluronic acid HA.
-Ha is a naturally occurring glycosaminoglycan that is abundant in human connective tissue.
+The most common facial volumising treatment is Hyaluronic acid HA.
+HA is a naturally occurring glycosaminoglycan that is abundant in human connective tissue.
 It has little or no potential for immunologic reaction in humans when injected.
-HA stabilizes the dermal extracellular matrix providing structural support in which collagen and elastic fibres are embedded.
+HA stabilises the dermal extracellular matrix providing structural support in which collagen and elastic fibres are embedded.

-HA encourages cells to proliferate and migrate and is involve in tissue repair.
+HA encourages cells to proliferate and migrate and is involved in tissue repair.
 HA concentration in the skin decreases with age leading to reduction in dermal hydration which manifests as increase in lines and wrinkles as well as folds.
-The mechanism of action as a filler is mainly via hydration.
+The mechanism of action as a treatment is mainly via hydration.

 HA is manufactured as multiple polymers that are bound together similar to a string of beads.
 It is a liquid in the non-crosslinked form.
 Cross-linking HA increases the cohesion of the product and transform from a liquid into a gel.
 The hardness of the gels relates to the amount of crosslinking.
 The greater the amount of crosslinking the harder the gel.
 The concentration of the HA and the size of gel particles also influence the hardness of the gel.